-worn&wound is your resource for reviews and commentary on beautifully designed, well crafted and affordable watches.
+worn&wound is your resource for watch reviews and commentary on beautifully designed, well crafted and affordable watches.
 Both watch enthusiasts and new collectors will discover something new through in-depth discussions, beautiful original photography, video reviews, guides and much more.
 At worn&wound, we celebrate the entire breadth of the watch industry from the largest swiss brand to the smallest independent.
 We see watches not just as mechanical wonders but as the quintessential accessory to a design and fashion conscious lifestyle.

 worn&wound watch accessories are also available at the worn&wound shop.
 There you will find premium watch products, developed by the worn&wound team, all at an affordable price.
 Further, we are proud to say that all worn&wound watch straps and original products are designed and manufactured in the USA.